Lartu/ldpl/docs/cppext.md

 you might find yourself in the need of writing a C++ extension (provided an extension for what you are looking for has not been already written, of course).

 Extensions can create variables and functions that are accessible from LDPL through the `call external` and `external` data type keyword, as explained in the previous section.
-Typically all you need is a single `.cpp` file that you include from your LDPL source using the `extension` keyword (explained in the **Code Structure** section of this documentation), but you may also include `.o` files, `.a` files, or any combination of them all.
+Typically, all you need is a single `.cpp` file that you include from your LDPL source using the `extension` keyword (explained in the **Code Structure** section of this documentation), but you may also include `.o` files, `.a` files, or any combination of them all.

 ### Functions